 Macall Gordon, M.A.
-“As a mom of two spirited, intense, non-sleeping babies (now college students who sleep through the night), I know how tough and tricky these early years can be.
+“As a mom of two spirited, intense, non-sleeping babies (now young adults who sleep through the night), I know how tough and tricky these early years can be.
 I was devoted to a responsive, attuned approach, but felt abandoned by most sleep advice that was divided into two distinct camps: 1) cry it out, or 2) just consistently respond and everything will be fine.
 I wasn’t going to do CIO, but I was really suffering from extremely disrupted sleep.
 Rock, meet hard place.
 I needed a middle ground that would allow me to go slowly, stay responsive and present, but still encourage better sleep.

 This is why I chose the Gentle approach.
 I work with parents to validate and support their parenting goals and figure out how to encourage better sleep without overwhelming the baby (or the parents).”